ll7/paf22/doc/03_research/04_requirements/02_informations_from_leaderboard.md

 Not complying with traffic rules will result in a penalty.
 Multiple penalties can be applied per route.
 Infractions ordered by severity are:

-* Collisions with pedestrians
+* collisions with pedestrians: 0.50
-* Collisions with other vehicles
+* collisions with other vehicles: 0.60
-* Collisions with static elements
+* collisions with static elements: 0.65
-* Running a red light
+* running a red light: 0.70
-* Running a stop sign
+* running a stop sign: 0.80

 It is possible that the vehicle is stuck in some scenario.
 After a timeout of **4 minutes** the vehicle will be released, however a penalty is applied

-* Scenario timeout
+* scenario timeout (feature behaviours can block ego vehicle): 0.70

 Agent should keep a minimum speed compared to the nearby traffic.
 The penalty is increases with the difference in speed.

-* Failure to maintain minimum speed
+* Failure to maintain minimum speed: 0.70

 Agent should let emergency vehicles from behind pass.

-* Failure to yield to emergency vehicle
+* Failure to yield to emergency vehicle: 0.70

 If the agent drives off-road that percentage does not count towards the road completion

-* Off-road driving
+* Off-road driving: not considered towards the computation of the route completion score

 ### Shutdown criteria